Beatriz Ferrari

 Beatriz Ferrari De Arias is a Uruguayan church official.
 She was president of the Evangelical Methodist Church in Uruguay from 1994 until 2000.

 Life

-Ferrari worked for three years as a volunteer missionary, working with young people in Spain.
+Ferrari worked for three years as a volunteer missionary, engaging with young people in Spain.
 For ten years she then worked as the Secretary for Women and Children Concerns of the Latin American Council of Churches.
 As a lay woman, she was elected president of the Methodist Church in Uruguay in 1994, and served as president until 2000.